-Cullen International’s latest LATAM Telecoms Update highlights policy developments affecting the regulation of radio spectrum, wholesale networks and consumer protection in six markets in the region: Argentina, Brazil, Chile, Colombia, Mexico and Peru.
+Cullen International’s latest Latin America (LATAM) Telecoms Update highlights policy developments affecting the regulation of radio spectrum, wholesale networks and consumer protection in six markets in the region: Argentina, Brazil, Chile, Colombia, Mexico and Peru.

 For more information and to access the complete LATAM Telecoms Update, please click on “Access the full content” - or on “Request Access”, in case you are not subscribed to our Americas Telecoms service.

 Mobile infrastructure sharing in the Middle East and North Africa

 Cullen International’s new benchmark on mobile infrastructure sharing in the Middle East and North Africa region (MENA) sheds light on the main regulatory frameworks adopted in 13 MENA countries.

 This Global Trends benchmark analyses policies and regulation aimed at promoting innovation and building trust in the use of the internet of things (IoT) by industry, the public sector and consumers.

 All you need to know about the new NIS2 Directive – Part 1: Scope